fazzaan/gitbook-phlowydlinguistics/neweng-alphabet/basics-of-neweng/spelling-conversion-logic.md

 * -oor → ꝏr
 * -our → ȣr
 * -ur →

+Info/Tip: See section/page about -or and -er suffix reduction.

 If a vowel is followed by R or RR but its phone is its base value, mark it with the inverted chevron, as such: ǒ.
 (This diacritic choice is under review, because it looks too similar to the breve diacritic: ŏ / ǒ.